insidewhy/Kamyroll-Python/README.md

 - Download subtitles in all languages
 - Search for videos
 - Compatible with or free or premium account
-- Use a proxy to unblock the entire catalog
-- Available for all platforms (macOS, Windows, Linux, etc.)
+- Support proxies
 - Download all available episodes and movies
 - Videos in mp4, mkv with or without Hardsub
-- Premium bypass (windows version only)
-- Download episodes by interval or number (bash download)
+- Download episodes by interval or number

 ## Requirements
 - [ffmpeg](https://www.ffmpeg.org)